 Recommended by Maureen from Life On The Mediterranean

-We all like a good flight deal, and it is hard to know where the best place to get the greatest deals are for our favorite airlines.
+We all like a good flight deal, and it is hard to know where the best place to get the greatest deals is for our favorite airlines.

 Believe it or not, signing up for your favorite airline emails is a way you can get exclusive deals on those flights.

-KLM, based on my research seems to offer the best destination deals through their email list.
+KLM, based on my research, seems to offer the best destination deals through their email list.

 I know we might all hate the plethora of emails we have to sift through, but if you really want to travel and have limited funds to do so…it might just be worth it for the slight inconvenience.

 Recommended by Janiel from Culture Trekking